EmaPeeva/flutter-fooddelivery-app/README.md

 ```
 ---

-### Configuration / Environment Setup
-Before running the app, ensure you update the following configurations to match your own environment:

-1. **Firebase Configuration**
-Replace the Firebase config files (google-services.json and GoogleService-Info.plist) with your own from your Firebase console.

-Verify Firestore and Authentication are enabled.

-Update security rules if necessary.

-2. **API Keys**
-Stripe Payment Integration:
-Replace the Stripe API keys in your code with your own test/live keys for processing payments securely.
-Example location in code:
-const String stripePublishableKey = 'pk_test_YOUR_OWN_STRIPE_KEY_HERE';

-4. **Environment Variables / Secrets**
-If your project uses environment variables or secret files (e.g., .env or Dart --dart-define), update them with your own credentials.

-Avoid committing sensitive keys publicly.

----

 ### Contribution
 Contributions are welcome!
 Please fork the repository and create a pull request with your proposed changes.